 The oil price wonât affect us, says the chief executive of Bahrainâs sovereign wealth fund.
-George Mitton
+George Mitton talked to him.

 If the chief executive of Bahrain’s sovereign wealth fund is concerned by the sharp drop in oil prices, which some fear could lead to budget shortages in the Gulf kingdom, he doesn’t show it.
 Coming straight from the stage at the World Financial Forum in Bahrain to a private interview, Mahmood Hashim Al Koheeji, who has led the Mumtalakat fund since March 2012, is full of energy and talks rapidly in a friendly manner.